pychen0918/bad-words-chinese/README.md

 ## Credit

-This is a derived work from the npm package bad-words from web-mech.
+This is a derived work from the npm package bad-words by *web-mech*.
 The orginal work is located at: https://github.com/web-mech/badwords